There isn’t an official list of Google ranking factors.

 Some of them are indexing/crawling signals which are part of the overall search process.

-You should also be aware that Google doesn’t look at just 1 ranking signal.
+It’s important to note that Google doesn’t look at just 1 ranking signal.

 They tend to ‘stack signals’ to build a bigger picture.